Sacramento Bicycle Accident Lawyer

 - A cyclist wearing personal hearing protectors.
 These are in the form of earplugs or moulds that are specifically designed to attenuate injurious noise levels.
 The plugs or moulds, however, cannot inhibit the wearer’s ability to hear a siren or horn from an emergency vehicle or a horn from another motor vehicle.

 - A person using a prosthetic device that aids the hard of hearing.

 LICENSE REQUIREMENTS – CVC 39002

-- A city or county may adopt a bicycle licensing ordinance or resolution providing that no resident shall operate any bicycle on any street, road, highway, or other public property within the city or county unless such bicycle is licensed in accordance with this division.
+- A city or county may adopt a bicycle licensing ordinance or resolution.
+It may provide that no resident shall operate any bicycle on any street, road, highway, or other public property within the city or county.
+Unless such bicycle is licensed in accordance with this division.

-- Any bicycle not licensed under this division may be additionally regulated or licensed pursuant to a local ordinance or licensed upon request of the owner.
+- Any bicycle not licensed under this division may be additionally regulated or licensed.
+This is pursuant to a local ordinance or licensed upon request of the owner.